-This accident was analyzed using the RELAP5/MOD3.3 code of the US Nuclear Regulatory Commission (NRC).^[13-12] The report Safety Analysis for Assessing 2 MW Power Upgrade for the NCSU PULSTAR Reactor^[13-4] describes the RELAP5 model of the PULSTAR systems, initializations, and results of the accident analyses in greater detail.
+This accident was analyzed using the RELAP5/MOD3.3 code of the US Nuclear Regulatory Commission (NRC).^[13-11] The report Safety Analysis for Assessing 2 MW Power Upgrade for the NCSU PULSTAR Reactor^[13-4] describes the RELAP5 model of the PULSTAR systems, initializations, and results of the accident analyses in greater detail.
 Key modeling features are summarized below and transient analysis is carried out until stable natural convection cooling is achieved:

-- 1. RELAP5 nodalization of the PULSTAR system is given in the report Safety Analysis for Assessing 2 MW Power Upgrade for the NCSU PULSTAR Reactor.
-[13-4] - 2.
-The transient is initiated by the complete stop of the primary coolant pump from full power limiting safety system settings (LSSS) as given in Table 13-10. - 3.
+1. RELAP5 nodalization of the PULSTAR system is given in the report Safety Analysis for Assessing 2 MW Power Upgrade for the NCSU PULSTAR Reactor.^[13-4]

+- 2. The transient is initiated by the complete stop of the primary coolant pump from full power limiting safety system settings (LSSS) as given in Table 13-11. - 3.
 Coast down of the pump is not assumed. - 4.
 Reactor scram occurs with transient initiation with total time delay of 2.05 sec - 5.
-Flapper valve is modeled to open by differential pressure across the valve, that is, differential pressure between the reactor plenum and the adjacent pool. - 6.
+Flapper valve is modeled to open by differential pressure across the valve, that is, differential pressure between the reactor plenum and the adjacent pool, or to remain closed depending on the scenario. - 6.
 Flow communication occurs between the fuel channels and the pool through the fuel channel top opening and four flow holes at upper part of a fuel channel. - 7.
-Convection heat transfer is modeled at the heat structure surfaces of the fuel rods and fuel boxes. - 8.
+Convection heat transfer is modeled from the fuel to the fuel channels to the fuel box then to the pool. - 8.
 Core power distribution provided by the MCNP model with a power peaking factor of 3.0. - 9.
-Point kinetics model is used to simulate core power transient before the reactor scram and the core decay heat is modeled using ANSI/ANS 5.1-1973 Decay Heat Power in Light Water Reactors, [13-13] and is conservatively multiplied by a factor of 1.2.
+Core decay heat is modeled using ANSI/ANS 5.1-1979 Decay Heat Power in Light Water Reactors,^[13-12] multiplied by 1.0.